-The annual study duration is nine months, commencing in September and ending in June of the following year according to what the school administration decides regarding the academic degree of every programme and timetable, and according to the distribution of courses in each semester.
+The annual study duration is nine months, commencing in September and ending in June of the following year according to what KILAW administration decides regarding the academic degree of every programme and timetable, and according to the distribution of courses in each semester.

-Article Three:
+Article Three

-The academic year is divided into two semesters in sixteen to seventeenth weeks in addition to optional seven-to-eight-week summer semester.
+The academic year is divided into two in sixteen semesters and anoptional seven-to-eight-week summer semester.
 The summer semester can be shortened provided that the number of hours is maintained.

-The school council can intensify some courses and for a shorter period, and can, upon the circumstances, assess students in the final exam of the intensify course as "Pass" "P" or "fail" "F"(1).
+KILAW council can intensify some courses for a shorter period, and can, upon the circumstances, assess students in the final exam of such courses as "Pass" "P" or "Fail" "F"(1).

-Article Four:
+Article Four